skp6850/Hotstar_clone/README.md

 *Css
 *JavaScript

-This project intends to recreate the magic of Disney+ Hotstar by offering a platform for streaming a variety of movies, TV shows, sports, and other content.
+This project intends to clone the magic of  Hotstar by offering a platform for streaming a variety of movies, TV shows, sports, and other content.

 It has features like :
 * Search and Recommendation